 Within the folder you just made make another folder name it the same exact name as your _Resources folder is named.
 Mine is Burton-Catalog-VSI_Resources.
 Navigate to your resource folder.
 This is the folder you want to upload your sound file too.
 It is extremely important that all files are named the same name and have the same file structure as the files on your computer.
 Upload sound file to your _Resources folder on your server.

 Return to the main folder you made (mine is Burton-Catalog-Folder).
 Upload both your HTML file and your SWF file.
 Once all your files are uploaded, make a note of the URL of the HTML file so you can place a link on your website to that file.
 You can test it by trying to pull it up in your browser.
 If your browser doesn’t pull it up then you have a problem with the URL you wrote down, a mistyping or your file structure.

 My URL looks like this.

 Once all the files have been uploaded the only file we have to upload again is the HTML and that’s easy.
 We need to edit the HTML and add a bit of CSS to our file to get it to display correctly.
 The hardest stuff is done now.

 Now we are pretty much done working with InDesign and we are now moving to Dreamweaver or whatever text editor you use for coding your HTML.
-Open the HTML file InDesign made in Dreamweaver (or other editor).
+Open the HTML file InDesign made in Dreamweaver (or another editor).

 The first thing you are going to want to code is this highlighted section of the image below in the head section: